 Let’s design simple UX and workflows for multi-party self custody.
 We can explore examples ranging from small non-profits to small businesses to strategic reserves for nation states.
 The UX will need to consider maximizing coin security, maximizing personal safety, minimizing fraud as well as considering transparency and the transfer of power.
 Important work!

-Let’s create brand campaigns and other marketing initiatives that target the population at large to reframe the narrative.
+Let’s create brand campaigns and other marketing initiatives that target various constituencies within bitcoin with laser-focused messaging and compelling story-telling.
+Let’s reframe the narrative.
 Let’s get a bit crazy.
 We can lean into experimental and artistic ideas that point the way forward for the industry, and the world.
-Our assets and creative direction can equip and inspire builders, users, companies and all of the other brand we hope the community undertakes.
+Our assets and creative direction can equip and inspire builders, users, companies and all of the other brands we hope the community undertakes.
+We can target merchants, savers, spenders, policymakers, designers and the population at large with bespoke campaigns, assets and messages that will, hopefully finally, break through.

 Built by the Community, for Bitcoin